-Dodgers hit 4 HRs in 8th to rally past Padres 11-9
+Dodgers slam 4 HRs in 8th for 11-9 comeback win over Padres

 Tommy Pham had an RBI double and Trent Grisham added a two-run single for a 9-5 lead in the seventh, when reliever Brusdar Graterol faced four batters, giving up two walks, two hits and three runs.

 The Dodgers lost hot-hitting outfielder Gavin Lux in the sixth.
-He hit the center-field wall head on and tumbled over while chasing Myers’ triple.
+He crashed into the center-field wall head on and tumbled over while chasing Myers’ triple.
 Roberts and a trainer came running out to the warning track to check on Lux, who appeared to be holding his right shoulder.
 Lux came in batting .383 since being recalled from Triple-A two weeks ago.

 Scherzer had issues for the second straight start.
 He didn’t look sharp at Colorado last Thursday, allowing five runs and six hits in a no-decision.
 This time, he didn’t get his second strikeout until the fifth, when he had his first 1-2-3 inning of the game.